• Skip to main content

 • 10 – 15 minutes of your time

-How to Turn Phone into Projector
+Steps to Turn Phone into Projector

-4. Line up the phone and Magnifying Glass: Now line up your phone with the magnifying glass.
-You need to make sure that the screen of the phone is right in the middle of the magnifying glass.
-With a sharpie or pen trace two lines all the way to the back of the shoebox.
+You need to make sure that the screen of iPhone is right in the middle of the magnifying glass.
+Using pencil or pen trace two lines all the way to the back of the shoebox.
 This is where you will be placing the phone within the shoebox.

 7. Start Projecting: You can now start projecting images from your phone.
 If the projector is projecting images upside down, you can just flip your phone and it will project it right side up.